13mayankjoshi13/IPL-2024-Data-Analytics-ML-DL-Model/README.md

-# Data_Analysis_of_IPL_2024

-IPL 2024 Player Performance Analysis
+📊 IPL-2024 Data Analytics ML-DL Model
+📌 Project Overview

-This project involves analyzing the performance data of players from IPL 2024.
-The aim is to gain insights into player performance, identify top performers, and build predictive models using Machine Learning (ML) and Deep Learning (DL) techniques to predict player performance and team composition.
+This project analyzes IPL 2024 player data using Machine Learning (ML) and Deep Learning (DL) techniques to predict player performance and optimize team selection.
+The objective is to identify top-performing players and build the best playing XI based on statistical insights.

-Features:-
+🎯 Objectives

-Data Preprocessing: Cleaning and transforming IPL player data into a usable format for analysis.
+📌 Data Extraction & Cleaning: Collect and preprocess IPL 2024 player statistics.

-Exploratory Data Analysis (EDA): Visualizing player performance metrics such as runs, strike rate, and wickets to identify trends and patterns.

-Statistical Analysis: Using descriptive statistics to analyze and compare players' performances across different metrics.

-Machine Learning Models: Applying various machine learning algorithms (e.g., regression, classification) to predict player performance and team composition.

-Deep Learning: Implementing deep learning techniques for more advanced predictive modeling and player performance analysis.

-Team Formation: Using player performance metrics to form optimal teams based on IPL 2024 data.

-Tools and Technologies:-
+📌 Performance Analysis: Identify trends in batting, bowling, and all-rounder performances.
+📌 Predictive Modeling: Implement ML/DL models to forecast player form and match outcomes.
+📌 Optimal Team Formation: Select the best playing XI based on data-driven insights.
+📌 Visualization & Reporting: Represent findings using graphs, heatmaps, and performance metrics.

+🛠 Tech Stack & Tools
-Python
+Programming Language: Python 🐍
-Pandas, NumPy
-Matplotlib, Seaborn
+ML/DL Libraries: Pandas, NumPy, Scikit-learn, TensorFlow, Keras Visualization Tools: Matplotlib, Seaborn
-Scikit-learn (ML models)
-TensorFlow/Keras (Deep Learning)
-Jupyter Notebooks
+Development Environment: Google Colab

-Dataset
+📂 Dataset

-The dataset contains performance statistics for IPL 2024 players and can be accessed throught this github repository.
+The dataset used for this project contains IPL 2024 player statistics (runs, wickets, strike rates, etc.).
+Source: IPL 2024 Dataset

+📊 Results & Analysis
+Top Performers: Identified best batsmen, bowlers, and all-rounders based on data analysis.
+Best Playing XI: Selected based on economy rate, strike rate, wickets, and consistency.
+Model Performance: Evaluated using Random Forest, XGBoost, ANN, and CNN.

+🚀 Running the Project
+This project is designed to be run on Google Colab.
+To use it:
+Open the Google Colab Notebook (Link to your Colab notebook if available).
+Run the cells in sequential order to process the data, train the model, and visualize results.
+Modify parameters or datasets as needed for further analysis.

+🔗 Future Enhancements
+✅ Live Match Data Integration to make real-time predictions.
+✅ Ensemble Learning to improve prediction accuracy.
+✅ Web Dashboard for easy data visualization and team selection.

+📜 License
+This project is open-source under the MIT License